METALS-Copper eases as hit to economy and metals demand outweighs U.S. stimulus

 LONDON, March 26 (Reuters) - Copper prices eased on Thursday as volatile markets and a hit to metals demand from the coronavirus pandemic eclipsed the boost from a massive U.S. stimulus package.

-Benchmark copper on the London Metal Exchange (LME) had fallen 1.3% to $4,829 a tonne by 1210 GMT.
-The metal, used as a gauge of economic health, has gained about 5% over the last two sessions.
+Benchmark copper on the London Metal Exchange (LME) was down 1.3% to $4,789.50 tonne in official trading.
+The metal, used as a gauge of economic health, gained about 5% over the last two sessions.

 The U.S. Senate passed a $2 trillion bill aimed at helping unemployed workers and industries hurt by the coronavirus epidemic but it failed to rouse copper prices for long.